Techgrounds-Cloud-9/cloud-9-karimtouzani24/04_PY/6_functions.md

 - Write a custom function myfunction() that prints “Hello, world!” to the terminal.
 Call myfunction.

 - Rewrite your function so that it takes a string as an argument.
 Then, it should print “Hello, <string>!”.

+Exercise 3:

+- Create a new script.

+- Copy the code below into your script.

+def avg():
+    # write your code here

+x = 128
+y = 255
+z = avg(x,y)
+print ("The average of",x,"and", y, "is", z)

+- Write the custom function avg() so that it returns the average of the given parameters.